-This product is great for those on a budget and will provide you with all of the basic functions you need to get you from point A to point B. The touchscreen display is mainly for convenience and bragging rights.
+This RV GPS system is great for those on a budget and will provide you with all of the basic functions you need to get you from point A to point B. The touchscreen display is mainly for convenience and bragging rights.
 You'll also benefit from a lifetime's worth of free map upgrades for the U.S., Canada, and Mexico.

-The six-inch display will also be able to offer a decent amount of information at once.
-However, the display isn't as big as others that we've mentioned, so it won't be as clear.
-Another disadvantage would be that it's not RV-friendly, which means it won't work out routes that are best suited to RVs.
+The TomTom GPS' six-inch display will also be able to offer a decent amount of information at once.
+However, the display isn't as big as others that we've already mentioned, so it won't be as clear.
+That said, six-inch screen is big enough for most people.

 Garmin nüvi 2798LMT